Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 Perception is also shaped by social contexts and interactions.

-- Attribute theory: explains how individuals determine the reasons for the behavior of others.
+• Attribution theory: explains how individuals determine the causes of others' behavior.

-- The fundamental attribution error: overemphasis on personality traits, underestimating situational factors in the actions of others.
+• Fundamental attribution error: overemphasis on personality traits while underestimating situational factors in others' actions.

-- Ingroup bias: favoritism towards one's own group, influencing the perceptions of others.
+• Ingroup bias: favoritism toward one's own group, affecting the perception of others.

-- Stereotypes and prejudice: simplified group generalizations influence the perception and interpretation of behavior.
+• Stereotypes and prejudice: simplified group generalizations influence behavior perception and interpretation.

-These social cognitive processes emphasize that perception is closely related to social understanding and biases.
+These social cognitive processes emphasize that perception is closely linked to social understanding and biases.

 Neuroscientific perspectives

-Advances in neuroscience have provided insights into the brain mechanisms involved in perception.
+Advances in neuroscience have provided insights into brain mechanisms related to perception.

-- Sensory pathways: from the retina to the visual cortex, processing begins with simple features and progresses to complex images.
+• Sensory pathways: from the retina to the visual cortex, processing starts with simple features and progresses to complex images.

-- Mirror neurons: neurons that fire both when performing an action and when observing the same action performed by another person.
-Involved in understanding the intentions and emotions of others, influencing social perception.
+• Mirror neurons: neurons that activate both when performing an action and when observing the same action performed by another person.
+They participate in understanding others' intentions and emotions, influencing social perception.

-- Neuroplasticity: the brain's ability to reorganize itself by forming new neural connections.
-Experience and learning can change perceptual processes.
+• Neuroplasticity: the brain's ability to reorganize by forming new neural connections.
+Experience and learning can alter perceptual processes.

 Neuroscience emphasizes that perception is a dynamic process shaped by both neural structures and experiences.